 The Problem of Climate Change

-The climate is changing and humans are accelerating its changes through our destruction of the environment.
+The environment is changing and humans are accelerating its changes through our destruction of natural resources.
 The heat-trapping nature of carbon dioxide and other gases we emit have the ability to affect the transfer of infrared energy through the atmosphere, so scientists conclude that increasing levels of greenhouse gases cause our planet to warm.
 This is a global problem that requires global solutions—America can lead that charge.

-Refusing to address climate change will cause incredible economic damage, which can include property damage, human health and productivity impacts, disruptions to sectors such as agriculture, forestry, fisheries and tourism, less reliable energy generation, and global supply chain interruptions.
+Refusing to address environmental degradation will cause incredible economic damage, which can include property damage, human health and productivity impacts, disruptions to sectors such as agriculture, forestry, fisheries and tourism, less reliable energy generation, and global supply chain interruptions.

 Further, climate change is disproportionately impacting indigenous populations and communities of color, as well as low-income communities, which can exacerbate the inequities already facing these communities.

 ● Fighting climate change should be technologically-neutral.
 We should be focused on lowering emissions in whatever way possible, whether that’s investing in technologies that lower emissions in the short term from fossil fuels or investing in renewable energy technologies.

 ● Actionable solutions should be prioritized above all else.

 ● Markets, alongside government intervention, will play a significant role in the national response to climate change.

 ● Communities most impacted by the effects of climate change should be involved in discussions to find solutions.

 ● Youth leadership is essential in order to drive global solutions to climate change.